konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/document_categorization/index.md

 See more details about these Categorization Models under [API Reference - Categorization AI](../../sourcecode.html#categorization-ai).

-### Customize Categorization AI
+### Create a custom Categorization AI

 This section explains how to train a custom Categorization AI locally, how to save it and upload it to the Konfuzio Server.
+If you run this tutorial in Colab and experience any version compatibility issues when working with the SDK, restart the runtime and initialize the SDK once again; this will resolve the issue.

+Note: you don't necessarily need to create the AI from scratch if you already have some document-processing architecture.
+You just need to wrap it into the class that corresponds to our Categorization AI structure.
+Follow the steps in this tutorial to find out what are the requirements for that.

-By default, any [Categorization AI](../../sourcecode.html#categorization-ai) class should derive from the `AbstractCategorizationModel` class and implement the following interface:
+By default, any [Categorization AI](../../sourcecode.html#categorization-ai) class should derive from the `AbstractCategorizationModel` class and implement the following methods:

 .. literalinclude:: /sdk/boilerplates/test_custom_categorization_ai.py
    :language: python